j-chat/vb_codes/README.md

 Visual Basic codes that I have created for excel automation

 ## Descriptions
-* SelectCopy: select and copies the all non-empty rows after the table headers
+* SelectCopy: select and copies the all non-empty rows after the table headers (the first row)
-* WeekNumber: resizes the selection to the first column and then inputs a number for that selection
+* WeekNumber: resizes the selection to the first column and then asks for a number

 ## Use Cases
 Semi-automate excel reporting: